Skip to main content

 DC’s Union Station receives roughly 40 million visitors per year.
-Its beautiful architecture, wide variety of shopping and dining options and status as one of the largest transportation hubs in the country, as well as a healthy dose of history, make the station a popular destination.
+Its beautiful architecture, various shops and dining options and status as one of the largest transportation hubs in the country, as well as a healthy dose of history, make the station a popular destination.
 We break down the DC landmark below.

 Transportation Options at Union Station